okviz/okviz.github.io/_mydocs/calendar-pro/options/granularity/index.md

 next_reading_title: Options
 ---

-This section describes the the **Calendar Granularity** option which provides information about how to manage the granularity in a visual in Calendar Pro.
+This section describes the **Calendar Granularity** option which provides information about how to manage the granularity in a visual in Calendar Pro.

 Learn how to modify its fields by reading the subsections.